-a.
-Special Meetings and Written Consent In general, we support the ability for shareholders to call special meetings, as well as act by written consent.
-We believe an appropriate threshold for both calling a special meeting and acting by written consent can be 25% of outstanding shares or less.

-b.
-Notice Period to Convene a General Meeting We expect companies to give as much notice as is practicable when calling a general meeting.
-Generally, we are not supportive of authorizations seeking to reduce the notice period to less than 14 days.

-c.
-Virtual/Hybrid Shareholder Meetings We generally support proposals that grant boards the right to hold shareholder meetings in a virtual or hybrid format as long as companies uphold the following best practices:
+- Special Meetings and Written Consent: We believe the ability for shareholders to call special meetings, as well as act by written consent is appropriate.
+We believe an appropriate threshold for both calling a special meeting and acting by written consent can be 25% of outstanding shares or less. - Notice Period to Convene a General Meeting: We expect companies to give as much notice as is practicable when calling a general meeting, generally at least 14 days. - Virtual/Hybrid Shareholder Meetings: We believe the right to hold shareholder meetings in a virtual or hybrid format is appropriate with the following best practices: - Afford virtual attendee shareholders the same rights as would normally be granted to in-person attendee shareholders - Commit to time-bound renewal (five years or less) of meeting format authorization by shareholders - Provide a written record of all questions posed during the meeting, and - Comply with local market laws and regulations relating to virtual and hybrid shareholder meeting practices

-- Afford virtual attendee shareholders the same rights as would normally be granted to in-person attendee shareholders - Commit to time-bound renewal (five years or less) of meeting format authorization by shareholders - Provide a written record of all questions posed during the meeting, and - Comply with local market laws and regulations relating to virtual and hybrid shareholder meeting practices - If a company breaches any of the criteria above, we may vote against the chair of the nominating committee. - In evaluating these proposals we also consider the operating environment of the company, including local regulatory developments and specific market circumstances impacting virtual meeting practices.
+In evaluating these proposals we also consider the operating environment of the company, including local regulatory developments and specific market circumstances impacting virtual meeting practices.

-Governance Documents & Miscellaneous ItemsArticle Amendments
+Governance Documents & Miscellaneous Items

+Article Amendments

-a.
-Unilateral Amendments We may withhold votes from directors of companies that have unilaterally adopted/amended company bylaws that negatively impact shareholder rights (such as fee-shifting, forum selection, and exclusion service bylaws) without putting such amendments to a shareholder vote.
+We believe amendments to company bylaws that may negatively impact shareholder rights (such as fee-shifting, forum selection, and exclusion service bylaws) should be put to a shareholder vote.